amunoz951/ruby_devkit/README.md

 [![Cookbook Version](https://img.shields.io/badge/cookbook-1.1.0-green.svg)](https://supermarket.chef.io/cookbooks/ruby_devkit)

-Installs the Ruby DevKit and optionally uses the new installation for Chef-Client
+Installs the Ruby DevKit and optionally uses the new ruby instance for Chef-Client.
+This is particularly useful to fix the defect in Chef17 that causes the building of native ruby gems to fail.

 ## Contents